yongmingyang/tp/docs/tutorials/AddRemark.md

     private final String remark;

     /**
-     * @param index of the questionSet in the filtered questionSet list to edit the remark
+     * @param index of the qAndA in the filtered qAndA list to edit the remark
-     * @param remark of the questionSet to be updated to */ public RemarkCommand(Index index, String remark) {
+     * @param remark of the qAndA to be updated to
+     */
+    public RemarkCommand(Index index, String remark) {
         requireAllNonNull(index, remark);